phac-nml/biohansel/docs/source/installation-docs/command-line.rst

     conda config --add channels bioconda
     conda config --add channels conda-forge

-6. Create a new environment to run BioHansel from.
-This environment is going to be called "bio_hansel" but can be whatever you choose.
+6. Create a new environment to run biohansel from.
+This environment is going to be called "biohansel" but can be whatever you choose.
 Command:

 .. code-block:: bash

-    conda create -n bio_hansel python=3.6
+    conda create -n biohansel python=3.6

 7. Activate the newly created conda environment:

 .. code-block:: bash

-    source activate bio_hansel
+    source activate biohansel

 8. Check that the channels added earlier are properly included in the new environment by repeating the command in step 5.
 This can be skipped if step 5 went well: